 "We put warnings on coffee cups to tell us that the contents may be hot," Gever Tulley says during a TED Talk.
 "And we seem to think that any item sharper than a golf ball is too sharp for children under the age of 10.
 So where does this trend stop?"

-Tulley, a former computer scientist, founded two schools centered on the principles of engagement-based learning.
+Tulley, a former computer scientist, founded two schools centered on the principles of transformational, engagement-based learning.
 Throughout his work teaching and learning alongside children, he's developed one very strong theory, in two parts: First, when children are too coddled or protected from the things that could potentially harm them, they will get hurt when exposed to those things.
-And second, once children do get to work with dangerous materials (under adult guidance and supervision), they'll not only learn how to use them, but gain a healthy respects for them as well.
+And second, once children do get to work with dangerous materials (under adult guidance and supervision), they'll not only learn how to use them, but gain a healthy respect for them as well.

 "And despite all of our best efforts and intentions," Tulley continues, "kids are always going to figure out how to do the most dangerous thing they can, in whatever environment they can."